-In case of supply of capital goods or plant and machinery, on which ITC is taken, the registered person shall pay an amount equal to ITC taken on the said capital goods or plant and machinery as reduced by such % as specified or tax on transaction value of such capital goods or plant & machinery, whichever is higher.
+In case of supply of capital goods or plant and machinery, on which ITC is taken, the registered person shall pay an amount equal to ITC taken on the said capital goods or plant and machinery as reduced by 5% for every quarter or part thereof from the date of issue of invoice for such goods or tax on transaction value of such capital goods or plant & machinery, whichever is higher.
 However, refractory, bricks, moulds and dies, jigs and fixtures are supplied as scrap, the registered person may pay tax on the transaction value of such goods.